TheMasketttaMan/PDFReaper/README.md

 Wont ever do anything except that

-You'll need PyMuPDF to compile
+You'll need PyMuPDF & Pillow (maybe) to compile

 Meant to be used as an .exe, which you can find in them releases